alexisrolland/ComfyUI-Blender/README.md

 ### Install Blender Add-on

-**Make sure you have a recent version of Blender.** The add-on has been developed for Blender `v4.5` and above.
-Some features such as the lineart rendering do not work on earlier versions.
+**Make sure you have a recent version of Blender.**

+- The add-on has been updated to support Blender `v5.0` from version [`v4.0.0`](https://github.com/alexisrolland/ComfyUI-Blender/releases) onward.
+- The last version of the add-on to support Blender `v4.5` is [`v3.3.4`](https://github.com/alexisrolland/ComfyUI-Blender/releases/tag/v3.3.4).

 Download the add-on package `comfyui_blender_[...].zip` from the **[LATEST RELEASE](https://github.com/alexisrolland/ComfyUI-Blender/releases)**.